The Makerspace offers learning opportunities and technical support through:

 Project Support Sessions

-Makerspace workshops are listed on our Facebook events page as well as the calendar below.
+Makerspace workshops are listed on our on our homepage.

 Workshops at the Makerspace typically: